lorilew/python-101/basic-data-types.md

 ## Booleans
 Objects of the Boolean type may have one of two values, `True` or `False`.
 In Python expressions that evaluate to `True` Boolean are described as _truthy_ and `False` as _falsy_.

+## Built-In Functions
+There are lots of built in functions to help you use these data types.
+See the link in _References_ below.

 ## Challenges
 1. [Numbers](https://www.codewars.com/kata/century-from-year/train/python)
 2. [Numbers](https://www.codewars.com/kata/volume-of-a-cuboid/train/python)